electronicvisions/hbp-sp9-guidebook/pm/ess.rst

 ----------------------------------

-By following this guideline, you will successfully install the current (december 2013) symap2ic software stack of Heidelberg, containing the ESS, emulator of the BrainScaleS and of the Facets hardware.
+By following this guideline, you will successfully install the `stable` PyNN 0.7-based software stack of Heidelberg, containing the ESS, emulator of the BrainScaleS and of the Facets hardware.
 You will have installed it together with the compatible PyNN version (0.7).
-As agreed during the Barcelona BrainScaleS workshop, for all the BrainScaleS demos, having the relevant parts of the model run on this ESS is a requirement for everybody who wants to run the neural model on the true hardware.

-In the year 2014, a new software stack, the PyHMF, will be released by the Heidelberg team.
-It will be compatible with PyNN 0.7.

 Prerequisites (tested on a naive Ubuntu saucy 13.10 on a 64-bit machine)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^